-Although corn rootworm (CRW) pressure has been low in many areas of the Midwest, there’s no guarantee how long that will last, nor that it holds true for all cropping situations.
+Although corn rootworm (CRW) pressure has been low in many areas this season, there’s no guarantee how long that will last, nor that it holds true for all cropping situations.
 Corn-on-corn and certain soil textures tend to be more conducive to CRW.

 Historically, CRW is the most destructive corn pest in the United States, costing growers more than $1 billion annually in reduced grain yield and control measures.